azravaroll/Point-by-point-illuminance-map/README.md

 # Point-by-point-illuminance-map
-The interactive map we developed for the company over the long term (HE_GURES)
+Interactive map developed during my long-term internship at the company (HE_GURES) In order to run the code at Visual Studio Code,
+Copy and Paste "pip install folium PyQt5 PyQtWebEngine" to terminal